Setare S. Arashloo

 2015 Knitted Camps, Azad Gallery, Tehran

-2015 Who Build Your Architecture?
+2015 Who Built Your Architecture?
 Precarious Workers Pageant, video screening and panel discussion, The James Gallery, The Center For The Humanities, Graduate Center, New York

 2015 Workers Art Coalition, video screening and panel discussion, Queens Art Council, New York